ChalmersGU-data-structure-courses/OpenDSA/RST/en/Design/SetsAndMaps.rst

 adding, removing and searching can be done efficiently?
 In this book we will see several different ways of implementing sets and maps.

-In Chapter :chap:`Arrays: Sorting and Searching`, we will see how to implement a set using an array.
+In Chapter :chap:`Arrays: Searching and Sorting`, we will see how to implement a set using an array.
 By sorting the items in the array, it is possible to look up information efficiently.
 However, it turns out that adding and removing items is quite expensive.
 An array is a suitable way of storing a set or a map if its contents never changes.

-In Chapters :chap:`Binary Search Trees` and :chap:`Balanced Binary Search Treees`, we learn about *balanced binary search trees (BSTs)*, a data structure for sets and maps where adding, removing and searching are all efficient.
+In Chapter :chap:`Search Trees`, we learn about *balanced binary search trees (BSTs)*, a data structure for sets and maps where adding, removing and searching are all efficient.
 BSTs also support the *sorted map* operations that we used in our final example.

 In chapter :chap:`Hash Tables`, we learn about *hash tables*, another way to implement the set and map ADTs.
 In a hash table, ``add``,